novasecuritynz/site/_posts/2025-05-20-how-a-simple-in-app-link-led-to-account-takeover-nz-pen-test-case-study.md

 ---
 layout: page
-title: "How a Simple In-App Link Click Led to Full Account Takeover - A Real Penetration Testing Case Study from New Zealand Nova Security"
+title: "How a Simple In-App Link Click Led to Full Account Takeover from New Zealand Nova Security"
 date: 2025-05-20 09:30:00
 description: Nova Security explains how a session-handling flaw in a widely used mobile app left accounts exposed, and why routine penetration testing remains critical for all organisations.
 thumbnail: "../../assets/images/blogs/mobile_session_hijack.webp"